 As a result, it is expected that the number of positive COVID-19 cases being reported, especially as students return to campus, will be higher than in fall 2020.
 Read more on the Health and Safety page.

 Students: Refers to all students, regardless if they are on campus or studying remotely.

 Confirmed Cases: Cases reported on this dashboard reflect only confirmed test results from the Pennsylvania Department of Health and testing done at IUP.

 This does not include: Students who may be showing symptoms and are waiting for test results or self-reported positive test results that have not been confirmed by Pennsylvania Department of Health or IUP health officials.

-New Confirmed Cases: The number of new cases reported to IUP by the Pennsylvania Department of Health during this reporting period.
+New Confirmed Cases: The number of new confirmed COVID-19 positive cases reported to IUP by the Pennsylvania Department of Health and through IUP testing during this reporting period.
 Depending on when an individual sought treatment, a report of a new confirmed case can come from the

 New Student Cases, by Location: When a student is tested at IUP, they are considered within Indiana County.
 Tests reported to IUP by the Pennsylvania Department of Health use the address provided by the student at the time of testing